What is almond oil?

-- It is also added in smoothies to contribute to the flavor.
+- Added in smoothies to contribute to the flavor.

-- It also makes a great salad dressing.
+- Makes for a great salad dressing.
 It can be used alone or added with other healthy oils to augment the taste as well as nutrition.

 Sweet almond oil for skincare